 In 1997, ten orcas were captured in Taiji, Japan.
 Five were taken into captivity, the other five were driven back out to sea.
 By June 1997, two of the captured orcas had already died.
 The other three passed away in 2004, 2007 and 2008.
 Although captured under a permit for "scientific research", all orcas were on public display at the three Japanese aquaria they were purchased from.

 Orcas held in Marine Parks

-At least 70 orcas (killer whales) are held captive in marine parks around the world.
-Click on the links below to access pdfs which show the full geneaology of the orcas at each of the parks.
+At least 54 orcas (killer whales) are held captive in marine parks around the world.
+Use the links below to access pdfs which show the full genealogy of the orcas at each of the parks.